tylerwray/teletype/README.md

-# gilo
+# teletype

 ASCII art generator for your terminal

 ## Install

-Download the latest [release](https://github.com/tylerwray/gilo/releases) for your OS
+Download the latest [release](https://github.com/tylerwray/teletype/releases) for your OS

 ## Usage